nomisreual/books/README.md

 - User login system to facilitate bookmarking certain books, or follow authors.

 ## Maybe features:
 - Build a flask extension that eases prepopulating a database with real or fake data.
 It should also allow for an easy database teardown (deleting all records across tables).
+[Update: 29.01.2024] So far I created a custom flask command called *flask seeding* to make it easier for this project.

 ## Local Set Up